Avery Dennison (NYSE:AVY) Releases FY 2022 Earnings Guidance

-Avery Dennison (NYSE:AVY – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+Avery Dennison (NYSE:AVY – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $9.70-$9.85 for the period, compared to the consensus estimate of $9.88.
 The company issued revenue guidance of -.
-Avery Dennison also updated its FY22 guidance to $9.70-9.85 EPS.

-In other news, Director Anthony Anderson sold 2,800 shares of the business’s stock in a transaction that occurred on Wednesday, September 14th.
-The stock was sold at an average price of $178.82, for a total value of $500,696.00.
-Following the transaction, the director now owns 1,374 shares of the company’s stock, valued at $245,698.68.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Corporate insiders own 1.00% of the company’s stock.
+In other news, Director Anthony Anderson sold 2,800 shares of the stock in a transaction on Wednesday, September 14th.
+The shares were sold at an average price of $178.82, for a total value of $500,696.00.
+Following the completion of the sale, the director now owns 1,374 shares of the company’s stock, valued at $245,698.68.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+Company insiders own 1.00% of the company’s stock.

 Institutional Inflows and Outflows